Bangkok Glass Volleyball Club

 Bangkok Glass Volleyball Club (สโมสรวอลเลย์บอลบางกอกกล๊าส) was a Thai professional volleyball club based in Pathum Thani Province and was managed by BG FC Sport Co., Ltd. which was a subsidiary of Bangkok Glass Group of Companies.

 Bangkok Glass FC played in the Thailand League after their club was founded in 2014.
 Their home stadium was BG Sport Hall which has a capacity of 4,000.

 Bangkok Glass won their first Thailand League title in 2014–15 season and the Super League in 2015.
 In season 2014–15, Bangkok Glass were the triple champions winning the (2014–15 Thailand League, 2015 Thailand Super League, and 2015 Asian Club Championship).

 The club dissolved on May 8, 2018, due to severe differences between the club's policy and the national federation's policy about the national team, the latter considered to suffocate the professional clubs.
 The licence was sold to Air Force Volleyball Club Company.

 History

 Bangkok Glass Volleyball Club (BGVC) managed by BGFC Sport Company Limited, was established in 2014 with the mission to elevate a standard of Thailand’s female volleyball sport industry and to promote and increase a popularity of the volleyball sport among Thais.

-BGVC has strategically laid the basis for achieving the point of greatest success which can be shown through the team’s quality integration including management team, professional personnel, and players.
+BGVC laid the basis for achieving the point of success which can be shown through the team’s integration including management team, professional personnel, and players.